 Select Advanced > Administration > Logs.
-The Logs screen displays.

 The log screen shows the following information:

 - Date and time.
 The date and time the log entry was recorded. - Source IP.
 The IP address of the initiating device for this log entry. - Target address.
 The name or IP address of the website or news group visited or to which access was attempted. - Action.
 Whether the access was blocked or allowed.